osrf-migration/vrx-wiki/VRX 2019 Results.md

 At RobotX Interactive in Singapore we announced the results of the VRX Challenge and showed a number of highlight videos.
 That presentation is available [here](https://docs.google.com/presentation/d/1T973NH3gl0vwSOGsWJ_bgWjndYqu0xSdtzhedv5RP9w/edit?usp=sharing).

+The [Final Standings](https://robotx.org/2019/12/06/2019-virtual-robotx-competition-final-standings/) are listed on the RobotX website.

 ### Overall Ranking ###

 The following table includes the overall VRX Challenge ranking for each team.
 The "Total" is the sum of the rank scores for each task.